 “You just check if stuff are working right?”
 Technically yes, but there’s a lot more to it.
-Quality assurance engineering is among the professions that seem easy to the outsider who isn’t familiar with the bulk of it.
-The term itself isn’t new to the majority, but the job scope in its entirety is, without a doubt, hazy to most.
+Quality assurance engineering probably seems easy to an outsider who isn’t familiar with the bulk of it.
+The term itself isn’t new to the majority, but the job scope is without a doubt, hazy to most.

 What does quality assurance entail in software engineering?
 We talked to our QA team about what they do.